mckellardw/slide_snake/data/README.md

 The data directory also contains example sample sheets for testing:
 - `test_sample_sheet_minimal.csv` - Minimal sample sheet format
 - `test_sample_sheet.csv` - Complete sample sheet with all optional fields

-## Usage

-Each test dataset can be used with slide_snake by creating appropriate sample sheets that reference the files in these directories.
-See the documentation for more information on creating sample sheets and running the pipeline.